The Path to High Performing SQL Queries

 Example of a nested SELECT query

-The bold section highlights the subquery which is in this case constructed in a nested way.
+The inner SELECT is the subquery, which is constructed in a nested way.

 Example of a joined query